kahole/egna/README.md

     {another: 'pattern'}, anotherHandlerFunc,

-    _ => 'Single function at the end is the catch-all case' )
+    _ => 'Single function at the end is the catch-any case' )
 // match() returns a function that you call with the value you want to be matched.
 ```